-Learnings From Panama Papers Scam: Growing Prominence of UBO & Data Leaks
+Learnings From Panama Papers Scandal: Growing Prominence of UBO & Data Leaks

 The Panama Papers scandal, one of the largest data leaks in history, brought to light the intricate web of offshore companies used to conceal wealth, evade taxes, and perpetrate fraud.
 This incident underscored the growing importance of understanding and tracking Ultimate Beneficial Ownership (UBO) and the role of data leaks in exposing financial irregularities.